dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 # Change Tracking in EF Core

 Each <xref:Microsoft.EntityFrameworkCore.DbContext> instance tracks changes made to entities.
-These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.

 This document presents an overview of Entity Framework Core (EF Core) change tracking and how it relates to queries and updates.